Traveling without barriers: Advances and recognitions of accessible tourism

 Inclusive International Destination: Colombia

-Colombia has stood out for its continuous efforts in the creation of accessible tourist destinations, strengthening inclusion in its rich cultural and natural offerings.
+Colombia has stood out for its continuous efforts in creating accessible tourist destinations, strengthening inclusion in its rich cultural and natural offerings.

 PortAventura World has excelled in creating accessible experiences in its theme park, demonstrating that fun and inclusion can go hand in hand.

-Inclusive Organization or Institution: Red Costarricense de Turismo Accesible (Costa Rican Network of Accessible Tourism)
+Inclusive Organization or Institution: Costa Rican Accessible Tourism Network

-The Costa Rican Network of Accessible Tourism has been fundamental in the creation of a network that connects diverse natural and cultural resources to promote this priority throughout the country.
+The Costa Rican Accessible Tourism Network has been fundamental in creating a network that connects various natural and cultural resources to promote this priority throughout the country.

-Accessible tourism not only benefits people with disabilities, but also creates economic and social opportunities, fostering a culture of inclusion and awareness that promotes diversity.
+Accessible tourism not only benefits people with disabilities but also creates economic and social opportunities, fostering a culture of inclusion and awareness, which promotes diversity.

-These are the 5 major benefits of prioritizing accessibility and inclusion in the tourism sector.
+These are the 5 great benefits of prioritizing accessibility and inclusion in the tourism sector.

-Expanding the potential market.
-By adopting accessibility measures, tourism businesses and destinations expand their potential market, attracting a broader segment of travelers.
-People with disabilities, senior citizens and families with special needs become potential customers, generating an increase in demand and, therefore, in revenues.
+Expansion of the potential market.
+By adopting accessibility measures, tourism companies and destinations expand their potential market, attracting a broader segment of travelers.
+People with disabilities, older adults, and families with members with special needs become potential customers, generating an increase in demand and, therefore, in revenue.

-Compliance with standards and regulations.
-Many countries and regions have implemented regulations and standards requiring accessibility in the tourism sector.
-Complying with these regulations not only avoids penalties, but also demonstrates a commitment to corporate social responsibility and equal opportunity.
+Compliance with regulations and standards.
+Many countries and regions have implemented regulations and standards that require accessibility in the tourism sector.
+Complying with these regulations not only avoids penalties but also demonstrates a commitment to corporate social responsibility and equal opportunities.

 Development of strategic partnerships.
-Prioritizing inclusion can open up opportunities for strategic collaborations with specialized organizations and companies.
-These partnerships not only enhance the customer experience, but also provide additional resources and expertise.
+Prioritizing inclusion can open opportunities to establish strategic collaborations with specialized organizations and companies.
+These partnerships not only improve the customer experience but also provide additional resources and knowledge.

-Travel without barriers is now.
-It is transforming a distant vision into a palpable reality, and the achievements celebrated at the Fitur4all Awards demonstrate that the road to accessibility in tourism is a horizon full of possibilities.
+Traveling without barriers is the present.
+It is transforming a distant vision into a palpable reality, and the achievements celebrated at the Fitur4all Awards demonstrate that the path towards accessibility in tourism is a horizon full of possibilities.

-Removing barriers and building bridges to inclusive experiences is an urgent and collective commitment that not only enriches destinations, but also enriches our lives.
+Eliminating obstacles and building bridges towards inclusive experiences is an urgent and collective commitment that not only enriches destinations but also enriches our lives.
 Accessible tourism is a collective key that allows us to explore and enjoy the world regardless of limitations.

 Read more